As a top-rated eBay seller, I want to help all eBay sellers realize their potential for maximum sales and best practices.

-- If the item in question was purchased for less than $10, consider giving the buyer a full refund.
-After refunding the buyer, report the buyer to eBay, block them from bidding on your future items, and consider this a $10 investment to ensure you never have to deal with them again.
+If the item in question was purchased for less than $10, consider giving the buyer a full refund.
+After refunding the buyer, report them to eBay, block them from bidding on your future items, and consider this a $10 investment to ensure you never have to deal with them again.

 - Notifying eBay

 - Notifying PayPal

 - Opening a case with the postal carrier involved

 Do not give your opinion on whether you believe they are telling the truth or if the package may have been lost.
 This reflects doubt.
 If a buyer is lying, they will use any sign of doubt to prolong their claim and try to get the item for free.
 Be as concise as possible and use only professional etiquette to inform your buyer of the actions that will be taken.